rememberSoftwares/gno6/README.md

 - **Self-Correction**: Uses `kubectl help` to refine and propose accurate commands.
 - **Multi-Agent Architecture**: Built on **Yacana**, allowing for distributed task execution and tool calling.
 - **Local Deployment**: Runs entirely on your machine with Ollama as a requirement, keeping your workflows private and efficient.

 ---

+## Who is it for?

+**gno6** is designed for DevOps professionals of all levels—from beginners to power users.

+- **Beginners**: gno6 offers an intuitive way to work with Kubernetes.
+By iterating on commands and allowing user interaction to achieve a valid result, it provides a valuable learning experience. gno6 helps users discover new ways to utilize `kubectl` with arguments they may not have encountered otherwise.

+- **Senior Users**: For experienced DevOps practitioners, gno6 is about saving time and reducing friction.
+You no longer need to sift through the documentation to find that one parameter you know exists but can't recall the exact syntax for.

+---

 ## Installation